MagNet-DL/magnet/README.md

 ```
 <div align="center">
   <img src="docs/source/_static/img/overfit-pass.png" alt="Good Overfitting" width="600"/>
   Good Overfitting
 </div>

-#### Watch the model evlove
+#### Watch the model evolve

-Sometimes, it is helpul to understand exactly how the model evolves over time.
+Sometimes, it is helpful to understand exactly how the model evolves over time.

 When does the model learn to attend, to decode, to summarize, to track, to colorize?